Best LLM for Coding updated: November 22, 2025

 10. So, Which Is the Best LLM for Coding 2025?

 Reach for GPT-5 Mini first.
-Call Grok 4 when a ticket turns into a puzzle.
+Call Gemini 3 Pro when a ticket turns into a puzzle that feels like IOI, with Grok 4 or Grok 4.1 Fast as strong second opinions when you want the Grok style.
 Reserve Claude Opus 4.1 for sensitive diffs.
 Keep o3 and o4 Mini close for fast iterations.
-Use Gemini 2.5 Pro for long reads and multi modal work.
+Use Gemini 2.5 Pro or Gemini 3 Pro for long reads and multi modal work when you can afford the extra depth.
 Mix them in a tiered workflow and you will ship faster with fewer regressions.
 That is the practical definition of the best llm for coding in 2025.

 If you publish in this space, be clear about what you are measuring.
 Use the IOI benchmark to talk about algorithms and deep reasoning.
 Use the LiveCodeBench benchmark to talk about day to day tickets.
 Lead with AI coding accuracy, then include the pricing and the timing.
 Builders care about all three.
 That is how you build trust, and that is how you hold your ground on a crowded results page for best llm for coding 2025.